Dec 28, 2022 - Health + Traits

 Health conditions can run in families.
 Knowing your family health history can help a doctor, clinician, or other healthcare professional understand your risk of developing certain conditions.

-Family health history also helps them decide how often you need checkups and other preventative screenings.
+Family health history helps them decide how often you need checkups and other preventative screenings.
 Some people, like 23andMe customers Mary and Tracy, have been inspired to make positive lifestyle changes after learning more about their family history.

 What type of medical information matters?